Does this test have other names?

 You may need this test if your healthcare provider suspects that you have a problem

 with your blood proteins.
-Symptoms tend to occur in cold weather and include:
+Symptoms tend to happen in cold weather and include:

 Numbness or tingling